Comparing Apollo and Clarify is like comparing a pickup truck to a sports car. Both get you from A to B, but they're built for different roads.

 Here's what we recommend:

 Apollo works best for sales teams that need prospecting and outreach in one place.
 Its database of 270M+ contacts and 70M companies, combined with multichannel sequences, a built-in dialer, and email deliverability tools, lets SDRs and BDRs build lists and run campaigns without switching tools.
 The free-forever plan makes it accessible for startups, while paid tiers scale to enterprise.
+Apollo holds a 4.8/5 rating on G2 from more than 7,000 reviews, making it one of the most widely validated outbound platforms in the market.

 Where Apollo struggles is depth: its CRM capabilities are thin compared to dedicated platforms, its credit system adds complexity, and data coverage outside the US can be uneven.